FAQs

 What is the graduate community like at Georgetown?

 Ours is a comparatively small program, which allows close relationships with faculty and a cohesive student community within the department.
-The faculty operate under the philosophy that graduate school should be a positive, productive experience, and they want students to succeed; close contact with faculty allows faculty to monitor student progress as well as provide constant support.
+The faculty operate under the philosophy that graduate school should be a positive, productive experience, and they want students to succeed.
+Close contact with faculty allows faculty to monitor student progress as well as provide constant support.
 Additionally, students gather weekly with the Co-Directors of the Graduate Program for a brown bag lunch, at which students present their research findings to their peers and discuss program-related issues.
+The department hosts various activities throughout the school year for students to decompress, such as a barre class or sound bath session (the 2024 session is pictured below).

 The greater graduate student body at Georgetown is very active and energetic.
 Students in the department are active leaders and participants in Graduate Student Organization-sponsored clubs like the Graduate Association of Students in Psychology (GASP) and Mind the Gap, an interdisciplinary club dedicated to connecting graduate students whose research focuses on any aspect of the mind/brain.
 The University offers many opportunities to participate in other campus activities, connect to off-campus activities, and provides strong resources to support and encourage its graduate students.